bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-24-Meta_Full_Stack_1_Front_End_2026_01_24.md

 Back end developers are responsible for creating and maintaining functionality when users request information or when the website needs to communicate to another part of the web architecture.

-**Eg**: Consider performing an account login, or completing an online purchase using aa credit card.
+**Eg**: Consider performing an account login, or completing an online purchase using a credit card.
 A back end developer facilitates the interaction of the website and the content stored in a database.

 Back end knowledge consists of knowledge of back end programming language, database management systems, APIs, and web servers.